This post may contain affiliate links. Please read our disclosure policy.

 • Heavy cream

-• Choose Your Cheese: The grated parmesan cheese can be substituted for a grated pecorino romano or any hard Italian cheese.
+• Parmesan cheese: The grated parmesan cheese can be substituted for a grated pecorino romano or any hard Italian cheese.
 A combination cheese blend would work well too.
-You just want to make sure your cheese is grated for the best results.
+Just make sure your cheese is grated for the best results.

-2. Add The Veggies: Add the onion, sun-dried tomatoes, garlic, salt, and black pepper to the chicken and cook the vegetables until softened.
+2. Cook The Veggies: To the same skillet, add the onion, sun-dried tomatoes, garlic, salt, and black pepper.
+Cook until the vegetables are softened.

 3. Simmer On The Stove: Stir in the chicken broth, half & half, basil, and bowtie pasta, bring the liquids to a boil, then reduce the heat to low and cover with a tight-fitting lid.
 Simmer for 20 minutes, stirring half way through.